jonasseglare/geex/README.md

    - Sort out the recur-spaghetti... or simplify it.
    - Fewer mutations, if possible.
 Concentrate them to SeedState.
  * Sequence stuff: drop, take, take-while, filter, etc.
+ * Refactor, so that a seed has typeInfo, instead of type.
+And typeInfo wraps the type with meda data.

 Less important:
  * Add dependencies between stateful, respect scope.